go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

     su -c "psql" - postgres
     ```

-3. Create database user (role in PostgreSQL terms) with login privilege and password:
+3. Create database user (role in PostgreSQL terms) with login privilege and password.
+Please use a secure, strong password instead of `'gitea'` below:

     ```sql
     CREATE ROLE gitea WITH LOGIN PASSWORD 'gitea';